bedobeeeee/emoticue/README.md

 # 🎭 EmotiCue

-**EmotiCue** is an AI-powered content discovery platform that understands your mood and recommends movies, books—and soon music—tailored to how you feel.
-Using OpenAI's GPT for mood detection and APIs like Open Library and TMDb, EmotiCue connects you with the perfect content for your emotional state.
+**EmotiCue** is an AI-powered content discovery platform that understands your mood and recommends movies, books—and music—tailored to how you feel.
+It uses a personalized journal entry system to analyze your mood and match it with relevant content from a local .json file.
+This system makes discovering the perfect movie, book, or song even more intuitive and emotional.

 ## 💡 Inspiration